prosif/clicker-clicker/README.md

 # clicker-clicker
-Run your own clicker game empire
+Run your own clicker game empire.

+Written in vanilla JS for a personal challenge/learning experience